 - Add half the flour mixture to the eggs, then half the yogurt and beat until mixed, then add the rest of the flour mixture and yogurt and mix just until blended.

-- Pour the batter into the Bundt pan, and spread evenly with the back of a spoon, then bake for about 1 hour, or until a cake tester comes out clean.
+- Pour the batter into the Bundt pan, and spread evenly with the back of a spoon, then bake for about 45 to 50 minutes, or until a cake tester comes out clean.

 - Cool the cake 10 minutes, then carefully run a knife around the pan and turn it over onto a plate.